-- 4. An athlete shall not be disqualified if he - (a) is pushed or forced by another person to step or run outside his lane or on or inside the kerb or line marking the applicable border, or with no material advantage thereby being gained and no other athlete being jostled or obstructed so as to impede his progress.
+- 4. An athlete shall not be disqualified if he - (a) is pushed or forced by another person to step or run outside his lane or on or inside the kerb or line marking the applicable border, or - (b) steps or runs outside his lane in the straight, any straight part of the diversion from the track for the steeplechase water jump or outside the outer line of his lane on the bend, with no material advantage thereby being gained and no other athlete being jostled or obstructed so as to impede his progress.